 New Regulations Impact Design

-Jon also discussed the effect new regulations are having on hospital design.
+New regulations are impacting hospital design.
 New regulations often require more space, which presents a challenge to many older hospitals.
 For example, USP 797 and USP 800 modifications require that every inpatient pharmacy undergo renovations.
 Among other changes, has been minimum size increases within compounding rooms.
 The challenge is finding space within the hospital to meet the additional requirements, especially in a landlocked department.
 At Sturdy Memorial, Jon's team designed a master plan, which look at other departments and found that one department was not using 1/3 of their capacity.
 By having a higher level plan in place, the team was able to move the Pharmacy to the underutilized wing.

 Healthcare Panelist L to R: Wayne O'Neill, Reset; Moderator Jeff Nicolas, EBI Consulting; Sharon Jozokos, Columbia Construction; and Jonathan Cocker, Maugel Architects.